Rising (Rainbow album): Writing, composition and style

 Blackmore and Dio began collaborating when Elf supported Deep Purple on the Stormbringer tour.
 Blackmore found the partnership "refreshing" and natural, as both shared an interest in classical and folk music.
 Dio could seamlessly weave his vocal melodies and lyrics into Blackmore’s riffs, some of which originated in the guitarist’s live improvisations with Deep Purple.
-Together they wrote all the material for Rainbow’s debut, presenting the finished songs to the other Elf members only at the recording stage.
+They wrote all the material for Rainbow’s debut, presenting the finished songs to the other Elf members only at the recording stage.
 The guitarist's original intention for the music of Rainbow was "to carry on and expand upon the essence of Deep Purple – aggressiveness – and at the same time add a kind of medieval feel to it."

 For Rainbow’s second album, Blackmore’s mood and listening habits deeply shaped the music.
 During his California retreat, he immersed himself in classical and medieval works and even learnt cello from his friend Hugh McDowell of the Electric Light Orchestra, an instrument he felt mirrored his lonely, melancholic state.
-Blackmore was also stung by critics who claimed the debut lacked intensity and set out to prove his point to the press and his former bandmates.
+Blackmore was also stung by critics who claimed the debut lacked intensity and set out to prove himself to the press and his former bandmates.

-When rehearsals with the new line-up began in September 1975, Blackmore and Dio already had ideas, but unlike the debut, they encouraged the musicians to improvise in extended jam sessions.
+When rehearsals with the new lineup began in September 1975, Blackmore and Dio already had ideas, but unlike the debut, they encouraged the musicians to improvise in extended jam sessions.
 This freer process birthed the album’s centerpiece, the "Kashmir"-inspired "Stargazer".
 Originating from a cello riff by Blackmore and expanded with Dio’s vocal melody, the track evolved into a sprawling arrangement featuring Arabic scales and an extended slide guitar solo.
-However, despite the contributions of all the musicians involved, official credit for all the album's songs remained with Blackmore and Dio alone.
+Despite the contributions of all the musicians involved, official credit for all the album's songs remained with Blackmore and Dio alone.
 In December 1975, Rainbow relocated for two weeks to a farmhouse in Fürstenfeldbruck near Munich, West Germany to develop more material.
 Working with minimal equipment, they relied again on jams sparked by riffs or phrases, while Dio withdrew to craft lyrics.
-These sessions not only produced the songs for Rising but also "Kill the King", which Rainbow played as the opener of their live shows in the 1976 tour, and "Long Live Rock ’n’ Roll".
+These sessions not only produced the songs for Rising, but also "Kill the King", which Rainbow played as the opener of their live shows in the 1976 tour, and "Long Live Rock ’n’ Roll".
 Both songs were recorded in the studio for the following album Long Live Rock 'n' Roll of 1978.